211 Old Santa Fe Trail

 Phone: 1-888-344-TOUR (1-888-344-8687)

 Heritage Inspirations offers half and full-day excursions, multi-day adventures, and custom-crafted itineraries.
-With more than twenty tours across Santa Fe, Albuquerque, and Taos including active outdoor expeditions, specially curated walking tours, and roving glamping adventures, Heritage Inspirations has a unique and dynamic option for every traveler.
-As a partner of Heritage Inspirations, Heritage Hotels & Resorts provides an exclusive discount to those who stay at one of our properties in Albuquerque, Santa Fe, or Taos before or after a tour.
+With more than twenty tours across Taos, Santa Fe, Albuquerque, and Las Cruces including active outdoor expeditions, specially curated walking tours, and roving glamping adventures, Heritage Inspirations has a unique and dynamic option for every traveler.
+As a partner of Heritage Inspirations, Heritage Hotels & Resorts provides an exclusive discount to those who stay at one of our properties in Taos, Santa Fe, Albuquerque, and Las Cruces before or after a tour.

 Experience the hidden treasures of the City Different through a Heritage Inspirations E-Bike tour.
 Daily E-Bike tours and rentals are available through Inn & Spa at Loretto's tour and rental shop.
 Merchandise is also available to take home a piece of your journey.
 Learn more below.

 Experience Heritage Inspiration's most popular day tour with an architectural and historical perspective of Santa Fe.
 Spend your Thursday or Friday morning walking Santa Fe’s Historic Eastside neighborhood, exploring the distinctive architecture this region is known for.
 You’ll discover the beauty that distinguishes the three styles of New Mexican architecture: Pueblo, Spanish Territorial and Northern New Mexican.
 Learn more below.